-Production and Distribution Expenses
+Production and distribution expenses

-The cost of maintaining the ring main distribution pipeline and pressure reduction station (security, insurance and personnel) is forecast to be approximately US\$0.2 million per annum in its current form.
+The cost of maintaining the ring main distribution pipeline and pressure reduction station (security, insurance and personnel) is forecast to be approximately US\$0.3 million per annum in its current form.

 The well maintenance costs are allocated between Protected and Additional Gas based on the proportion of their respective sales during the year.
-The total costs for the maintenance for the period was US\$225,000 (Q4 2005: US\$69,000) and US\$45,000 (Q4 2005: US\$82,000) was allocated for the Additional Gas.
-The production and distribution expenses in Q4 2005 were higher than normal as it included some reserve evaluation costs that had previously been capitalized.
+The total costs for the maintenance for the period was US\$227,000 (Q2 2006: US\$350,000) and US\$59,000 (Q2 2006: US\$50,000) was allocated for the Additional Gas.